renzexuan2002-lang/multiple-imputation-mice-R/README.md

 ```
 agea     gndr  edlvdahu  hinctnta    wkhtot   wrkctra     wkhct   emplrel    stfedu    health
- 1.7      0.0       0.1      23.1      12.0      12.6       9.2       7.5       7.4       0.1
+ 1.7      0.0       0.1      23.1      12.0      12.6      15.2       7.5       7.4       0.1
 ```

-`hinctnta` (household income) has the highest missingness at **23.1%**, followed by employment-related variables.
+`hinctnta` (household income) has the highest missingness at **23.1%**. `wkhct` (contracted hours) has **15.2%** missing after recoding ESS-specific missing codes (555, 666, 777, 888, 999) as `NA`.

 ### Missing data pattern

 ![Missing data overview](output/figures/01_aggr_missing.png)

 The left panel shows the proportion of missing values per variable.
-The right panel shows the combinations of missingness across variables — income and employment variables tend to be missing together.
+The right panel shows combinations of missingness across variables — income and employment-related variables tend to be missing together.

 ### Little's MCAR Test

 ```
-statistic = 2473, df = 330, p-value < 0.001, missing patterns = 46
+statistic = 2185, df = 342, p.value = 0, missing.patterns = 48
 ```

-The test strongly rejects the null hypothesis that data is Missing Completely At Random (MCAR).
-This confirms that **multiple imputation is more appropriate than Complete-case analysis**.
+The null hypothesis that data is Missing Completely At Random (MCAR) is strongly rejected (p < 0.001).
+This confirms that missing values are systematically related to other variables, making **multiple imputation more appropriate than complete-case analysis**.

 ---